willymcallister/willymcallister.github.io/_articles/schematic-equivalence.md

 ![Equivalent schematics, one drawn better]({{ site.baseurl }}{% link i/equivalence5.svg %}){: .centered :}

+Just for fun, this animation transforms one circuit into the other,

 {% include embed-video.html %}

 ## Capture your intent